 How many operational decisions does your organization make every year?
 100?
 300?
 3,000?
 Not the strategic business decisions made by senior management, but the decisions with financial implications made every day by mid-level managers.

 These decisions affect every aspect of the organization: How much to discount prices?
 Which IT vendors to use?
 How much and which inventory to hold?
 How long to run equipment overtime?
 What types of marketing campaigns to use?
+As digitalization pushes the business to grow and change, everyday operational decision making becomes more distributed and more complicated — and often fails to take proper account of broader financial implications.

 Poor operational decision making compromises upward of 3% of profits